igemsoftware/SYSU-Software2013/README.md

 ## Safety
 We have used rsa algorithm to encrypt any password transferation,and use sha-a algorithm for information digesting,never save plain password.

+## License
+This project is released under MIT License.
+See LICENSE for the content.

 ## FAQ
 Q:Sometime after I have cleaned up the browser 's cache ,it will return 500 error when I open the page?<br>
 A:Just press the F5 to refresh the page ,or you can reboot the server.